Pandaqi/Pandaqi-Studio/pandaqi-studio/content/jam-games/play/druids-in-the-dark/_index.md

 ---
-type: "gamepage"
+type: "project"

 title: "Druids in the Dark"
-headerTitle: "Run a potion shop covered in shadows, where one misstep is fatal."
+blurb: "Run a potion shop covered in shadows, where one misstep is fatal."

-color: "purple"

 date: 2025-12-12